cs411-alawini/fa23-cs411-team090-Makabaka/doc/Proposal.md

 TODO: **Description** of an application of your choice.
 State as clearly as possible what you want to do.
 What problem do you want to solve, etc.?

+We plan to develop an integrated system, the primary goal of which is to simplify and personalize the game selection process for players, while providing developers and platform administrators with a powerful game information management tool.
 The application will utilize the rich dataset available which consists of detailed information of around 13,357 games listed on the Steam platform.
 This dataset includes attributes such as game title, release date, genre, price, and various popularity metrics like Metacritic scores, player counts, and owner counts.
-Leveraging this dataset, we plan to develop a web application that will offer users insights into game trends, player reviews, and detailed analytics on various game attributes.
+Through this application, we can address the difficulties players face when choosing the appropriate games, and also offer a centralized location to manage and update game information, ensuring that players can easily find all the information they need.

 ## Usefulness